How to Dye Easter Eggs with Cool Whip

 • Place the eggs in a bowl filled with vinegar.
 Let them soak for 2-5 minutes, then remove the eggs and place them on a paper towel to dry.

 • Fill a small bowl with whipped cream.
-If making multiple colours, use one bowl per colour.
+If making multiple colors, use one bowl per color.

-• Add a few drops of liquid food colouring to the whipped cream and use a toothpick to swirl the colours around.
-Feel free to use multiple colours per bowl to create multi-toned eggs.
+• Add a few drops of liquid food coloring to the whipped cream and use a toothpick to swirl the colors around.
+Feel free to use multiple colors per bowl to create multi-toned eggs.

 • Dip each egg in whipped cream, slowly rotating it until its shell is fully covered.
-(If desired, wear latex or nitrile gloves to prevent the food colouring from staining your fingers.)
+(If desired, wear latex or nitrile gloves to prevent the food coloring from staining your fingers.)

 Notes